-The aim of this module is to engage you in supervised but independent work at an advanced level.
-This will be comprised of an empirical project, based on the proposal you made in the dissertation preparation module.
+The aim of this dissertation is to engage students in supervised but independent work at an advanced level.
+This will be comprised of an empirical project.

-The module will be assessed by coursework.
-You will produce a manuscript reporting your empirical study, in the format required for submission to a relevant peer reviewed journal in health psychology or a related field.
+The module will be assessed by two pieces of coursework.
+The first is an online journal, recording and reflecting on dissertation progress and problem-solving.
+This journal is to be shared with the two supervisors and the module leader.
+The second piece of coursework is a manuscript reporting the empirical study, in the format required for submission to a relevant peer reviewed journal in health psychology or a related field.

 - Critically evaluate a specified area of health psychology literature.